sam8457/odin-weatherapp/README.md

-# odin-weatherapp
+# Odin Weatherapp

-Practice using APIs in JavaScript.
+A project that allows the user to search the weather and forecast for a city.
+Meant to practice using APIs and async code in Javascript.

+View the live site here: https://sam8457.github.io/odin-weatherapp/